Trevor Zinck: Impaired driving charge

 Following an incident on October 2, 2013, Zinck was charged with impaired driving after registering a breathalyzer reading above the legal limit of 80 milligrams of alcohol in 100 millilitres of blood.
 At a preliminary hearing on January 27, 2014, Zinck pleaded not guilty in a Dartmouth courtroom to the charge of drunk driving.

-On March 27, 2015, Halifax Regional Police officer Dan Kavanaugh told provincial court that Zinck was belligerent and resistant when he was pulled over for a breathalyzer test on October 2, 2013.
+On March 27, 2015, Halifax Regional Police officer Dan Kavanaugh told the provincial court that Zinck was belligerent and resistant when he was pulled over for a breathalyzer test on October 2, 2013.
 Kavanaugh said Zinck initially agreed to the breathalyzer but became increasingly unco-operative and began cursing and shouting, asking the police if they knew who he was.
 The officer testified that a cell phone Zinck was holding had to be wrestled away and Zinck had to be placed in handcuffs before officers could administer the breathalyzer, adding that Zinck later gave two additional breath samples at a police station which were both also over the legal limit.
 A day later, Zinck denied much of the testimony brought forward against him in court, claiming among other things that he was not behind the wheel of his car when police arrested him.
 On April 29, 2015, Zinck was found guilty of impaired driving and ordered to pay a $1,000 fine along with a one-year driving ban.

 Post-politics

-On April 6, 2018, Halifax Regional Police issued a missing persons' news release seeking the public’s help in locating the 47-year-old Zinck, who at that time had reportedly last been seen approximately one month prior in the Parkstone Road area of Dartmouth.
-Later that same day police announced that they had located the former MLA but offered no further details regarding his disappearance.
+On April 6, 2018, Halifax Regional Police issued a missing persons' news release seeking the public's help in locating the 47-year-old Zinck, who at that time had reportedly last been seen approximately one month prior in the Parkstone Road area of Dartmouth.
+Later that same day, police announced that they had located the former MLA but offered no further details regarding his disappearance.
 Zinck had been reported missing to police by an unknown party two days prior.
 Halifax police subsequently announced that Zinck had in fact never been missing.
 The missing person report had been called in by someone who was not a family member, and a member of Zinck's family later confirmed to police that Zinck was "alive and well" and was never missing.